lucc/khard/doc/source/index.rst

    :target: https://repology.org/project/khard/versions
    :alt: Packaging status

-Khard is available as a native package for some Linux distributions so you should check your package manager first.
+Khard is available as a native package for some *nix distributions so you should check your package manager first.
 If you want or need to install manually you can use the release from `PyPi`_: